 Upon a successful self-study evaluation and reaccreditation review, MSCHE has reaccredited DSU until 2029-2030.
 See current MSCHE Statement of Accreditation Status.

 What is accreditation?

 Accreditation is part of the self-regulation process within the independent sector of higher education in the United States.
-It involves a comprehensive self-study assessment along with a review by outside higher education professionals who evaluate the institution based upon its mission, operation, and goals.
+It involves a comprehensive self-study assessment along with a review by outside higher education professionals who evaluate the institution based on its mission, operation, and goals.

 The purpose of accreditation is to assure the quality and effectiveness of university educational programs and services.
 Delaware State University is accredited by the Middle States Commission on Higher Education (MSCHE).
 Established in 1919, MSCHE is one of the “regional accrediting agencies” recognized by the federal government to accredit educational institutions within the mid-Atlantic region.
-After the completion of the 2022 Reaffirmation of Accreditation, Delaware State University will be under the eight-year cycle of self-study, external review, and commission approval with a four-year Mid-Point Peer Review.
+After completing the 2022 Reaffirmation of Accreditation, Delaware State University will be under the eight-year cycle of self-study, external review, and commission approval with a four-year Mid-Point Peer Review.

 WHAT ARE THE MSCHE 7 STANDARDS FOR ACCREDITATION?